rmitchellscott/Aviary/README.md

 - Two upload modes:
   - **Simple**: upload the raw PDF
   - **Managed**: rename by date, upload, then append the year locally & clean up files older than 7 days
-- Clean web UI for uploading of documents by URL
+- Clean web UI for uploading of documents by URL or from the local filesystem

 ## Screenshot